Radzen Blazor Studio provides a powerful design time UI for adding Blazor components and HTML elements.

 To add a toolbox item (Blazor component or HTML element) perform the following steps:

-- Find the item in the toolbox.
+- Find the desired item in the toolbox.
+You can start typing its name to find it quickly.

 - Drag it from the toolbox onto Radzen Blazor Studio’s design canvas.